DynamicNFTHub/.github/profile/README.md

 I used 2 components:

 * FastBrownieAPI is a rest server that accepts requests for index updates.
-* AutoMetaNFT is a set of scripts that uses Chainlink function and Chainlink automate to schedule FastBrownieAPI reque.
+* AutoMetaNFT is a set of scripts that uses Chainlink function and Chainlink automate to schedule FastBrownieAPI requests.

 Bellow examples of generated images:
 <p align="center">